Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 The Old Bell Inn is situated in the beautiful Saddleworth village of Delph.
 They are an 18 bedroomed, four star AA and Visit England accredited Inn.
 They have a Brasserie and a restaurant, and their local, well known and respected head chef brings an extra touch of creativity to his menus.
 They provide fine food, quality beers, wines and spirits and an excellent standard of accommodation.
 Their beautifully designed bedrooms are en-suite and furnished to the highest standards, each individually styled in keeping with the elegance and period of The Old Bell Inn.

 The next few days of walking are much flatter and therefore easier!
 Walking through open heather moorlands, passing several reservoirs and cutting through the busy Calder Valley.
-You will overnight in the lovely town of Hebden Bridge at the end of this section, which is approx a 2.5km along the Rochdale Canal from the Pennine Way.
+You will overnight in the lovely town of Hebden Bridge at the end of this section.

 Thorncliffe is a lovely spacious Victorian house with wonderful views overlooking the town.
 The main accommodation comprises exclusive use of the attic floor of the house, comprising a spacious double bedroom with king sized bed, and its own bathroom.
 There is a fridge, tea/coffee making facilities, TV, hairdryer etc in the room.
 A 2nd spacious double bedroom is also available (king bed but not en-suite).
 They offer vegetarian, continental style breakfast in the room.